Bus stop improvement project

 Systems thinking and design goals:

-- determined the most important information needed by customers waiting at the bus stop
+- determine the most important information needed by customers waiting at the bus stop

-- improved customer experience and rider confidence by providing reassurances at the stop
+- improve customer experience and rider confidence by providing reassurances at the stop

-- met accessibility and readability for visually impaired (font size, sign mounting height, contrast, etc.)
+- meet accessibility and readability for visually impaired (font size, sign mounting height, contrast, etc.)

-- considered ongoing processes needed to create and maintain design files and sign inventory, and ensure information is always up to date and accurate
+- consider ongoing processes needed to create and maintain design files and sign inventory, and ensure information is always up to date and accurate

-- considered costs to produce and maintain physical signs
+- consider costs to produce and maintain physical signs

 Back to Top